 1,000 Foods to Eat Project

 Corned beef and cabbage is also one of the 1,000 Foods to Eat listed in the book 1,000 Foods To Eat Before You Die, by Mimi Sheraton.
 The book states that billions of pounds of corned beef are eaten every March 17.
-Corned beef was everywhere I looked today at the grocery store. 🙂
+Corned beef is EVERYWHERE at the grocery stores around St. Patrick’s Day!

 This Irish classic is #6 on my quest to prepare and eat each of the foods listed in the book 1,000 Foods To Eat Before You Die.